MADE-Apps/MADE.NET/docs/articles/intro.md

 It includes features such as:

-- DbContextExtensions, for additional helpers to EF data contexts such as asynchronous update & save.
+- IEntityBase, interfaces for defining entities with a typed identifier and date tracking.
-- EntityBase, for providing a base definition for entities including a GUID identifier, created, and updated dates.
+- EntityBase, providing a base definition for entities including a typed identifier, created, and updated dates.
+- DbContextExtensions, for additional helpers to EF data contexts such as asynchronous update and save, and automatic entity date management.
+- EntityBaseExtensions, for configuring entity types with EF Core model builders including UTC date property configuration.
+- QueryableExtensions, for pagination and dynamic ordering of queries.
 - UtcDateTimeConverter, to help with the storing of entity model dates in a UTC format.
+- ISoftDeletable, for adding soft-delete support to entities with automatic query filtering and deletion interception.
+- IAuditableEntity, for tracking who created and last updated entities with automatic audit info management.

 <span class="button">